In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the steaks dry with a paper towel; season generously with salt and pepper.

 Transfer the steaks and Lyonnaise potatoes to individual plates.
-Top the steaks with as much horseradish mayo as you like and garnish with any remaining parsley.
+Top the steaks with as much horseradish mayo as you like and garnish with the remaining parsley.
 Serve any remaining mayo on the side.

 - Scrub the potatoes.